 I heard retail called "BIg Bazar" is giving it up against SBI debit card , assuming you don't have that i guess ATM is your only option, I would suggest you to contact your embassy for that matter as Indian government would have given them some suggestion on how to deal with such crisis.
 Till then I would encourage the use of apps like PayTm and Freecharge.
-Best of luck. almost 3 years agoAnswered by Pronnoy via WorldNomads.com
+Best of luck. over 3 years agoAnswered by Pronnoy via WorldNomads.com

 I know that the money crisis is over, but we learned some lessons from it.